History & Mission Statement

 Natural Gas - In 1959 the natural gas system was purchased from West Tennessee Gas Company.

 Water & Sewer - Humboldt is blessed with an abundant supply of fresh, pure water supplied from underground wells.
 Humboldt is one of the few Tennessee cities to receive a rating of 100 for its water system.
 The Water and Wastewater Plant facilities have complete diesel powered back-up generation capable of operating for extended periods of time in case of an emergency.
-In 2012, 2013, 2014, 2015, and 2106, the wastewater treatment plant received the KY - TN Operational Excellence Award for continued outstanding operation of the wastewater treatment plant.
+In 2012, 2013, 2014, 2015, 2106 and 2017 the wastewater treatment plant received the KY - TN Operational Excellence Award for continued outstanding management of the wastewater treatment plant.
+In 2017 Humboldt Utilities received the Control Authority Pretreatment Excellence Award for outstanding management and execution of the pretreatment program.
+The supervisor of the wastewater plant received the William D. Hatfield Award in 2017 for outstanding performance and professionalism in the operation of a wastewater treatment facility.

 Summary - Humboldt Utilities has been the benchmark in West Tennessee for low rates and excellent service for many years.
 The Department has a reputation for being one of the most reliable and “customer friendly” utilities anywhere in the area.